 The WildLand Natural Resort is a vacation resort in its own right, although by no means designed solely for leisure activities.
 The resort also serves business purposes – and, thanks to the special environment, makes them extremely pleasant.
 On grounds measuring 12,000 square meters, guests have access to both unspoiled nature and seven historical buildings.
-What makes them so special: as timelessly modern as their interiors are, just as traditional do their exteriors appear.
+What makes them so special is that as traditional their exteriors appear, their interiors are timelessly modern.
 The authentic timber-framed houses with their red roof shingles and red-brick framework represent an ode to Lower Saxony‘s building culture between the 16th and 19th centuries.
 The 18 differently sized hotel rooms are built with earthen clay.
 In this way, the building owners once again emphasize the naturalness of the location.
 The attention to detail is also evident in the numerous other rooms, both in the construction and the furnishings – as well as the desire to ensure the most fulfilling, sustainable experiences possible.

 Mutable venues, multifaceted experiences